ndrean/UpImage/README.md

       {:data, data}, acc ->
         case is_binary(acc) do
+          # we received the redirection "location", thus recursion
           true ->
             Finch.build(:get, acc) |> stream_write(file)
+          # we receive "normal" headers -> we write the stream into the file
           false ->
             case IO.binwrite(file, data) do
               :ok -> :ok